wrengr/logfloat/README.md

 point between backwards compatability and adding new features (see below).

-Note that the GitHub repository is just a clone of [the Darcs repo](http://code.haskell.org/~wren/logfloat/).
-I'm testing out whether to switch things over to GitHub in order to use TravisCI, and an official ticket tracker, etc.

 ## Install

 In general, this is a simple package and should be easy to install.